 So we use all of these mechanisms to push trauma into the unconscious.
-And yet, the unconscious still influences our behavior, decisions, and our personality.
-Until we can recognize these influences, we are stuck performing harmful behaviors in a never-ending pattern.
+And yet, the unconscious still influences our behavior, decisions, and personality.
+Until we recognize these influences, we are stuck performing harmful behaviors in a never-ending pattern.
 This could be getting angry easily, experiencing anxiety, or making impulse decisions.

 How do we dig our unconscious back up and deal with it?

 Freud’s answers may be what he’s most known for outside of the psychology world.
 He suggested two methods of bringing the unconscious to the surface: free association and dream interpretation.

 Free association is a process that “allows” the unconscious mind to appear.
 The patient is told to relax and speak whatever comes to mind when given a certain word or stimuli.
 These connections, Freud said, could tell a lot about what the unconscious was hiding.

 When we dream, we enter a stage where we almost lose consciousness entirely.
 But our mind is still moving fast.
 Freud believed that our dreams were a form of wish fulfillment.
 Remember, the unconscious mind doesn’t just store trauma; Freud said it also stores repressed desires.
 In dreams, we fulfill those desires.
 By interpreting his patients' dreams, he could tap into those desires and see what was hidden in the unconscious.

 Freud’s Interpretation of Dreams has remained a very famous book.
 Universities still assign it as required reading.
 But Freud’s legacy hasn’t exactly skyrocketed since his fame in the early 1900s.